 Border Carbon Adjustments (BCAs), which seek to impose a carbon price on imports, have been discussed for many years.
-The EUETS Directive included provisions that allowed for such arrangements to be introduced, although they have not been implemented, and the proposed US Federal cap and trade scheme under the American Clean Energy and Security Bill (Waxman-Markey) made similar provisions, although it was never passed into law.
+The EUETS Directive included provisions that allowed for such arrangements to be introduced, although they have not been implemented, and the proposed US Federal cap and trade scheme under the American Clean Energy and Security Bill (Waxman-Markey) from 2009 made similar provisions, although it was never passed into law.

 There was a straightforward idea behind such provisions.
-Some countries would introduce carbon pricing, and they would impose a price on imports matching the price to domestic producers.
+Some countries would introduce carbon pricing, and they would impose a price on imports matching the price to domestic production.
 The price might be levy, or a requirement to buy emissions allowances.
-The carbon price on imports would to avoid putting indigenous industries at a competitive disadvantage, and so to prevent leakage of emissions and industry to other jurisdictions without carbon pricing.
+The carbon price on imports would be intended to avoid putting indigenous industries at a competitive disadvantage, and so to prevent leakage of emissions and industry to other jurisdictions without carbon pricing.
 This could be accompanied by rebates or exemptions from the carbon price for exports.

 There may be challenges to BCAs under the General Agreement on Tariffs and Trade (GATT).
 Although the position is not clear cut, it seems that acceptance of BCAs under GATT is likely to require demonstration of environmental benefits, so as to qualify for exemptions under Article 20 of GATT.
-However, well designed BCAs may be able to withstand such challenges, and the rest of this post assumes that BCAs can be made compatible with GATT.
+However, well designed BCAs may be able to withstand such challenges, and the rest of this page assumes that BCAs can be made compatible with GATT.

 However despite their potential to prevent leakage and possible compatibility with GATT there has been no comprehensive implementation of BCAs to date.
-Instead threats to the competitiveness of emissions intensive trade exposed industry have been addressed by allocating allowances freely to emitters.
+Instead threats to the competitiveness of emissions intensive trade exposed industry have, as noted, been addressed by allocating allowances freely to emitters.
 (Some modelling compares BCAs with the counterfactual of no measures to address competitiveness, but here I implicitly consider them relative to the counterfactual of benchmarked free allocation of allowances to indigenous industry.)
 BCAs are more limited in their application, more complex, and create more problematic incentives than is apparent at first sight.

 For most goods and services, emissions are simply not a large enough proportion of costs to justify the tracking of both emissions and the carbon prices paid through complex modern value chains.
 The average emissions intensity of world GDP is around a tonne of CO2 for every $2000 of value, so a carbon price of $20/tonne shifts prices by only 1% over the average of the global economy.
 Many traded goods are less emissions intensive still.
 Even for goods which produce significant emissions from their manufacture are significant, such as cars, the effect can be quite small.
 A 10% emissions saving might reduce the price of a £15,000 car by around £15, not enough to be much of an influence on purchase decisions.